1 Introduction

 5.4 Fire Tube

-The firetube adhere to specifications on the purchase order of water bath heaters.
-It must be removable from the shell, opposite of the coil for inspection and repair.
+The firetube must adhere to the specifications on the purchase order of water bath heaters.
+It must be removable from the shell opposite the coil for inspection and repair.

 Firetube heat flux should be within the range of 10,000–12,000 BTU/her/ft2 of exposed area for glycol and water baths.

-The heat density of a firetube is regulated by the burner mixer and burner nozzle, with a maximum heat density of 15,000 BTU/hr/in2 for natural draft burners.
+The heat density of a firetube is regulated by the burner mixer and burner nozzle.
+For natural draft burners, the maximum heat density is 15,000 BTU/hr/in2.

 5.5 Flame Arrestor

-Water bath heaters use flame arrestors to aid in regulating fuel temperatures for combustion within firetubes.
+Water bath heaters use flame arrestors to regulate fuel temperatures for combustion within firetubes.
 They achieve this by mitigating flame transmission from the external fuel source.

 5.6 Expansion Tank

-The expansion tank for water bath heaters contains expanding heating media through operating temperatures.
-Additionally, it serves to prevent internal corrosion of the heater shell by cycling the wet/dry interface of heating media.
+The expansion tank for water bath heaters contains expanding heating media at operating temperatures.
+Additionally, it prevents internal corrosion of the heater shell by cycling the wet/dry interface of the heating media.

 6 Performance Improvements